7 Things I Swore I’d Never Do As a Parent (But Totally Did) - Baby Chick

 Share

-But during those years before becoming a mother, I had very strong opinions about things I would never do as a parent.
-It’s funny how non-parents always think they know how they will parent.
-We’ve all been there, I’m sure.
-I also find it funny how, as non-parents, we have this list of things we’ll never do, and we always end up doing them.
-The universe has a funny way of humbling people.
+But during those years before motherhood, I had strong opinions about what I’d never do as a parent.
+It’s funny how non-parents always think they know exactly how they’ll parent, right?
+We’ve all been there.
+The universe has a funny way of humbling us.

 7 Things I Said I’d Never Do As a Parent . . .
 But Did